project-89/argOS/designDocsBackup/core/event-system.md

 ## Event Types and Hierarchies

-Events in TinySim are organized into a sophisticated hierarchy:
+Events in ArgOS are organized into a sophisticated hierarchy:

 ### Physical Events